 - Rolling out Automatic campaigns for each product

-- We've talked about the Amazon PPC 1-2 Punch in the previous case study, too - the Automatic Campaigns target customers in a broader way than the Manual Campaigns.
+- We’ve talked about the Amazon PPC 1-2 Punch in a previous case study, too – the Automatic Campaigns target customers in a broader way than the Manual Campaigns.
 Plus, they are a good source of negative and positive keywords to add to the Manual campaigns.

 - Working on the Amazon Sponsored Products account structure

 - Last, but not least, by effective communication

 Did someone say reviews?

 No doubt about it, Stur Drinks know how to play their Amazon game.

 (Cheesy moment alert) That’s why we’re proud we’ve joined them on this journey.

 When at the end of the day our clients feel they made a good decision by getting us to help grow their business, our mission is accomplished.